Family Business for Sustainable Development

 As a first of its kind partnership between the United Nations and the global family business community, UNCTAD and The Family Business Network (FBN) jointly developed the Global Initiative “Family Business for Sustainable Development (FBSD)”.
 Its ambitious package of deliverables aims at mobilizing business families and their firms to embed sustainability into their business strategies, thereby committing to concrete, measurable contributions towards the Sustainable Development Goals (SDGs).
 Key components of the FBSD Initiative include, among others, the family business sustainability pledge and the adoption of transparent and comparable core sustainability indicators for family firm reporting.

-The global UNCTAD-FBN Family Business for Sustainable Development (FBSD) Initiative was formally signed by Alexis du Roy, CEO, FBNi, Alfonso Libano (incumbent Polaris Chairman and FBN Ambassador) and UNCTAD Director, Investment and Enterprise, James Zhan, on 6 December 2019, in Geneva.
+The global UNCTAD-FBN Family Business for Sustainable Development (FBSD) Initiative was formally signed by Alexis du Roy, CEO, FBNi, Alfonso Libano (FBN Ambassador and then incumbent Polaris Chairman) and UNCTAD Director, Investment and Enterprise, James Zhan, on 6 December 2019, in Geneva.

 The overall objective of the partnership is to provide family businesses worldwide with ways and means to integrate sustainability into their conventional business models, therefore contributing to global sustainable development and inclusive growth, as well as the prosperity of the family business.

 The jointly developed FBSD framework includes key deliverables, such as the Family Business Sustainability Pledge (FBSP), the Sustainability Indicators for Family Business (SIFB) and the WIF-FBN platforms for FBSD.
 Further areas of collaboration, including an FBSD Capacity-building Programme, will be developed on a needs basis.